Chris Booker: Career

 In 1996, he landed the evening slot at 92.3 K-Rock in New York City, where he met the nation's top radio talk show host, Howard Stern, who made the young DJ a regular on his program.
-He made numerous appearances on Howard Stern's show under the name "Booger."
+He made numerous appearances on Howard Stern's show under the name "Booger".
 Booker left K-Rock in 2003 for the morning drive show on the "Blink" version of WNEW.
 When that format failed and the show was taken off the air, Booker then worked at Sirius Satellite Radio as morning host for Octane Radio.
 Booker was then hired at New York Top forty (WHTZ) "Z100" as a fill-in host.
 Booker eventually found his way back to K-Rock in 2005, where his show aired in the afternoon until the format was changed to "Free FM" talk.
 His producer and on-air collaborator at the time was Al Dukes.

 On January 3, 2006, Booker's "new" radio show (carrying over many of the same elements and players as his afternoon drive rock show) titled The Booker Show debuted from 7 p.m. to 11 p.m.
 The show aired on Monday–Thursday, and 7–10 p.m. on Fridays at WFNY-FM (92.3 Free-FM).

-On April 24, 2006, The Booker Show aired for the last time on WFNY.
-Top 40 station WIOQ "Q102" in Philly had called numerous times offering Booker the morning slot and a raise which Booker finally accepted.

 On May 23, 2008, Booker was fired as the morning show host on "Q102" in Philly (but was still considered an employee of "Q102", due to contractual reasons).

-On January 6, 2009, Howard Stern mentioned on his Sirius-XM show that Booker had been hired by back at K-Rock to do afternoons.
-Opie and Anthony had also announced the return of Booker at the end of their January 7, 2009, terrestrial broadcast.